MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 ### Review
 In this lab, you have completed:
-+ Provisioned the lab environment
++ Use a template to provision an infrastructure.
-+ Created a Recovery Services vault
++ Create and configure a Recovery Services vault.
-+ Implemented Azure virtual machine-level backup
++ Configure Azure virtual machine-level backup.
-+ Implemented File and Folder backup
-+ Performed file recovery by using Azure Recovery Services agent
++ Monitor Azure Backup.
-+ Performed file recovery by using Azure virtual machine snapshots
++ Enable virtual machine replication.
-+ Reviewed the Azure Recovery Services soft delete functionality

 ### You have successfully completed the lab